-Despite your tenant’s good intentions to stay for the entire term of the lease, they may need to break their lease.
-Normally, breaking a lease is a serious violation that attracts penalties.
+Despite your tenant’s good intentions to stay for the entire lease term, they may need to break their lease.
+Normally, breaking a lease term is a serious violation that attracts penalties.

 However, according to Pennsylvania law, there are some reasons that can allow a tenant to break their lease without penalty.
-Here’s everything you need to know about breaking a lease in Pennsylvania.
+Here’s everything you, as a landlord, need to know about breaking a lease in Pennsylvania.

 Renter’s Rights & Responsibilities when Signing a Lease in Pennsylvania

-The lease gives your tenant certain rights and responsibilities.
+The lease gives a tenant certain rights and responsibilities.
 If a landlord fails to uphold a tenant’s rights this could present them with the ability to break the lease early without penalty.
-Some rights tenants have include:
+Some rights tenants have to include:

 - The right to live in a home that meets the minimum safety and health standards.
 Pennsylvania requires landlords to abide by the Implied Warranty of Habitability.
 Among other things, this means ensuring your tenant has running, drinkable water, and hot water, and is living in a weatherproofed home.

 - The right to live in privacy.
 Entering your tenant’s unit repeatedly and without notice may be considered landlord harassment.

 Instances when Breaking a Lease in Pennsylvania is Legally Justified

 As a landlord in Pennsylvania, a landlord must not penalize their tenant for breaking their lease due to any of the following reasons: